How to Lose Weight Over 40: A Luxe Guide for Women

 Making Hydration Luxurious

-• Invest in a beautiful glass water bottle or vintage pitcher
+• Invest in a beautiful glass water bottle or a vintage pitcher (hello, Etsy, my old friend… I’ve come to shop with you again…)

 • Infuse water with cucumber, lemon, mint, or berries